bheisler/RustaCUDA/README.md

     </a>
 </div>

-RustaCUDA helps you bring GPU-acceleration to your projects by providing a high-level, easy-to-use interface to the CUDA GPU computing toolkit.
-Bring the power and safety of Rust to a whole new level of performance!
+RustaCUDA helps you bring GPU-acceleration to your projects by providing a flexible, easy-to-use interface to the CUDA GPU computing toolkit.
+RustaCUDA makes it easy to manage GPU memory, transfer data to and from the GPU, and load and launch compute kernels written in any language.

 ## Table of Contents
 - [Table of Contents](#table-of-contents)